Behnamatefi/PersianSupplier/README.md

 # Persian Supplier

-> "The new leader is a facilitator, not an order giver", John Naisbitt
+> "The only job of a true friend is to facilitate whatever method he chooses.", Caleb Carr

 Meet **Persian Supplier**, as part of **BOX** products. a handy sketch plugin which supplies persian data.